-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) Students are allocated resources and are not encouraged to share; Students are regularly reminded not to touch their or other students faces; Classroom furniture has been reduced.
+Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) groups within the school; Hand washing is completed on entrance to the class and between specific activities; Students are allocated resources and are not encouraged to share; Students are regularly reminded not to touch their or other students faces; Classroom furniture has been reduced.
 Displays, unnecessary cupboards and soft furnishings, soft toys and those with intricate parts have been removed and are not permitted.
 This is designed to enable successful and effective cleaning of all surfaces; Where possible classes/activities will be completed outside; Play equipment will be used in rotation.
 Equipment is cleaned before use by each designated class group; The timetable has been reviewed to decide which lessons or activities can be delivered to reduce movement around the school.
 Where possible, all spaces are well ventilated using natural ventilation (opening windows) or ventilation units.
 Pupils not allowed to enter Library- Staff to collect books to be kept within bubble.
 Books to be returned to Library by staff by Thursday pm each week and no books to be taken out until the following Monday.
-(Allowing 72 hours) 5.
-Spread/contraction of COVID-19 due to lack of social distancing measures during the school day including: Primary (early years): Children bringing in lunch will eat in their classroom.
-Hot lunches will be served in the hall.
-(Year R medium SLT to decide how we use corridor outside
+(Allowing 72 hours)